Hypothesis Test for Bounds on the Size of Random Defective Set: Problem setup

-The result of each test equals $1$ if at least one defective element is included into the testing group and $0$ otherwise.
-So, the column of results is exactly equal to the response vector~$\x(\S)$.
-Definition~\ref{defDis} of disjunctive $s$-code gives the important sufficient condition for identification of any unknown defective set $\S$, namely, one can recover $\S$ based on the response vector if the number of defective elements~$|\S| \le s$.
-In the case of disjunctive $s$-codes, the identification of the unknown $\S$ is equivalent to searching all columns of matrix~$X$ covered by~$\x(\S)$, and its complexity is equal to $\Theta(N \cdot t)$.
+~ Now let us give the definition of disjunctive (binary superimposed) codes introduced in~\cite{ks64}. \begin{definition} A binary code $X$ is called a \textit{disjunctive $s$-code} if the disjunctive sum of any $s$-subset of columns of $X$ covers those and only those columns of $X$ which are the terms of the given disjunctive sum. \end{definition} Definition~\ref{defDis} of disjunctive codes gives the important sufficient condition for identification of any unknown defective set, namely, one can recover all the defectives based on the response vector if the number of defective elements is at most $s$.
+In the case of disjunctive $s$-codes, the identification of the unknown set $\S$ is equivalent to searching all columns of matrix~$X$ covered by~$\x(\S)$, and its complexity is equal to $\Theta(N t)$ (we run over all $t$ columns in $X$ and compare the covering property of the columns with the response vector of length $N$).
 This conventional algorithm of finding defectives is called \textit{COMP $($Combinatorial Optimal Matching Pursuit$)$}~\cite{ald14}.
-The best detection algorithm is based on enumerating all possible defective sets $\S$, and one of candidates is called \textit{SSS $($Smallest Satisfying Set$)$}~\cite{ald14}.
-But this algorithm is impractical because of the high time complexity which equals $\Theta\(N \cdot {t \choose s}\)$ if $|\S| = s$.
-Among other detection algorithms we highlight \textit{DD $($Definite Defectives$)$}~\cite{ald14,scar17} because it has the same complexity as COMP but the best known non-adaptive random scheme requires up to $50\%$ fewer tests in the regime $|\S| = \Theta(t^\alpha)$, $0 < \alpha < 1$.
-The DD algorithm finds all columns $\S'$ of matrix~$X$ covered by~$\x(\S)$ at the beginning, but only those elements are considered to be defective for which the removal from $\S'$ leads to another disjunctive sum, i.e., $j$ is defective if $\x(\S' \setminus \{j\}) \neq \x(\S)$.
+We refer the reader to~\cite{aldridge2019group} for a survey on decoding algorithms used in group testing.